Image compression

 TL;DR

-- Upload one or more images in the compressor.
+- Upload one or more images into the compressor.

 FAQ